perseids-project/imgspect/LOG.md

 * When zooming in the center of the view should be the focus.
 Right now it's the upper-left corner.
 * Drag rectangle should stay constrained in the nav preview.
 It's an eyesore to see it pop-out of it's cage.

+## 2013-12-30

+### imgspect

+* Drag rectangle should stay constrained in the nav preview.
+It's an eyesore to see it pop-out of it's cage.

+Fixed!

+* When zooming in the center of the view should be the focus.
+Right now it's the upper-left corner.

+Mostly fixed.
+There are some issues... there is slight shifting at high zoom levels.
+I don't know what's causing it just yet.